 - Enjoy clear starry nights from a bench outside the mountain huts and lodges, shelters and bivouacs.
 Camping or bivouacking outside designated areas is strictly forbidden.

 - Be considerate visitors who take nothing except for memories and data stored on memory sticks, and leave nothing but footprints.

 - Take all garbage back with you down to the valley.

-- Bathing in mountain lakes is strictly prohibited.
+- Bathing in mountain lakes not permitted.